Lamu Port and Lamu–Southern Sudan–Ethiopia Transport Corridor: Isiolo Airport

-Moyale – Addis Ababa road

-Construction of the 193 km Ageremariam-Yabelo-Mega has already begun.

-Oil pipeline

-The Oil Pipeline is expected to cost $4 billion.
-The crude oil pipeline will run from Lamu to South Sudan and Addis Ababa.

-Construction was originally expected to begin by end of 2013 once feasibility studies contracted to German company ILF were complete.
-South Sudan is optimistic of transporting its first oil via the pipeline in 2014 if construction begins immediately after completion of feasibility studies.

-Oil refinery

-A proposed oil refinery in Lamu will cost $2.5 billion and is expected to refine 120,000 barrels of oil a day.

-Three resort cities
+Resort cities

-Proposed resort cities at Lamu, Isiolo and Lokichogio on the shores of Lake Turkana will cost $1.2 billion.
+The three proposed resort cities at Lamu, Isiolo and Lokichogio on the shores of Lake Turkana are estimated to cost $1.2 billion.

-Isiolo Resort City

 The Isiolo resort city is to be established under a public private partnership at a cost of KSh.18.9 billion/=.
 In 2012, the Isiolo County Council was asked to set 6500 acre of land aside for establishment of the resort city.
 The site is located at Kipsing Gap, 20 km west of Isiolo town.

 The site was identified by Japanese Port Consultants after a nine-month feasibility study.
 The consultants also developed a conceptual design for the resort city with more than 10 preliminary models of the city.
 The plans include rules on land usage and guidance on private sector and local community involvement.
 The plans also cater for growth and development of the city for the next 20 to 30 years.

 Under Kenya's new constitution, it will be mandatory for the government to get consent from the locals before commencing with the project.
 Residents will be compensated for the acquisition.
 The local council will then acquire the land title and make money from leasing out the land and charging rates.

-The city will be situated between Katim hill and Oldonyo Degishu hill.
+The Isiolo resort will be situated between Katim hill and Oldonyo Degishu hill.
 Neighbouring game parks and national reserves include Lewa Wildlife Conservancy in the south, Buffalo Springs and Shaba National Reserve to the North, Samburu Game Reserve and Ewaso Ng'iro River to the West.
 The area also boasts a wide variety of plants and animals, including the big five, leading to it also being known as the Jewel in the crown.

 Kipsing Gap was picked in preference of Kulamawe and Archers Post due to security, accessibility, cultural diversity, natural diversity, wildlife, water availability, electricity, sewer system among other factors.

 In January 2012, 32 councillors led by chairman Adan Ali and Town Clerk Morris Ogolla and legislators, professionals, women group leaders were briefed by government officials on the importance of the resort city.

 Attractions will include three star to six star hotels, a local art and craft museum, theatres, conference centres and cultural events.